RashidiLawal/EdTechApp/README.md

 # Terminal 2 - Frontend (if crypto error, see troubleshooting below)
 npm run dev

+# A single Terminal - Frontend and Backend (if crypto error, see troubleshooting below)
+composer run dev
 ```

 ### 6. **Access Your App**